3D Printed Medical Devices: Innovations and Applications

 Using 3D printing, doctors can now create custom devices that fit perfectly on a patient’s body, enhancing comfort and function.
 To create accurate templates, implants are made from 3D images derived from various imaging scans, including MRIs.

-A designer must work on highly detailed beaches since they target delicate areas, amongst other details, during this process.
+A designer must work on highly detailed areas, such as beaches, since they target delicate details during this process.

 However, each device undergoes rigorous testing before it is introduced to the market.
 Despite these challenges, 3D printing appears to be removing some barriers to progress within healthcare.